-Your VIPs could be your spouce or partner, family or friends who always get your response, clients, someone you’ve contacted about for a job, or anyone you’ve been emailing related to an urgent matter.
+Your VIPs could be your spouse or partner, family or friends who always get your response, clients, someone you’ve contacted about a job, or anyone you’ve been emailing related to an urgent matter.
 Edit this list anytime to include based on who’s most important when.

 Use rules to power your notifications and your workflow

 Another way to set apart mail of a higher priority level is by its type.
 Instead of receiving notifications for all mail to your inbox, you can choose to get notifications for only mail in certain folders.
 You can have your mail automatically sorted for you, and get pinged about the mail most likely to interest you.